GR360RY/htpc-ansible/roles/xbmc-mysql/README.md

 xbmc-mysql
 ===========

-An ansible role to setup and configure XBMC Mysql Database under Debian based distro's.
+An ansible role to setup and configure XBMC/Kodi Mysql Database under Debian based distro's.
+This role creates empty Music and Videos Databases with preconfigured media paths.

-List of tasks that will be performed under xbmc-mysql role:

-1. Install Mysql Serever
-2. Create Initial XBMC Database with preconfigured Movies and TV Shows Sources

 Requirements
 ------------